Open standard: New Zealand official interoperability framework definition

 road rules had to be agreed each time one vehicle encountered another.

+Portuguese law definition

+The Portuguese Open Standards Law, adopted in 2011, demands the use of Open Standards, and is applicable to sovereign entities, central public administration services (including decentralized services and public institutes), regional public administration services and the public sector.
+In it, Open Standards are defined thus:

+a) Its adoption is fruit off an open decision process accessible to all interested parties;

+b) The specifications document must have been freely published, allowing its copy, distribution and use without restrictions;

+c) The specifications document cannot cover undocumented actions of processes;

+d) The applicable intellectual property rights, including patents, have been made available in a full, irrevocable and irreversible way to the Portuguese State;

+e) There are no restrictions to its implementation.

 Spanish law definition

-A Law passed by the Spanish Parliament requires that all electronic services provided by the Spanish public administration must be based on open standards.
-It defines an open standard as royalty free, according to the following definition (ANEXO Definiciones k):
+A law passed by the Spanish Parliament requires that all electronic services provided by the Spanish public administration must be based on open standards.
+It defines an open standard as royalty-free, according to the following definition (ANEXO Definiciones k):

 An open standard fulfills the following conditions: